quantleaf/github-natural-advanced-search/README.md

-# Natural Advanced Search for PubMed
+# Natural Advanced Search for GitHub
-Make PubMed Search fields auto detect search that resembles "advanced search" and perform them.
-Advanced search is currently today accessible through the advanced search UI in a combination with their own syntax.
-This extension combines both into a natural language experience.
+Make GitHub Search fields auto detect search that resembles "advanced search" and perform them.
+Advanced search is currently today accessible through the advanced search UI or with the syntax.
+This extension provides a natural language alternative.
 ![Demo search](/../master/snap.png?raw=true)

 ## How to use